Equality, diversity and inclusion (EDI) project fund

 - activities that enhance the delivery of inclusive teaching and learning, or that, more broadly, enhance a sense of belonging among students and staff from under-represented, minoritised or historically disadvantaged groups

-- research projects, particularly those related to the experiences of disadvantaged, under-represented or minoritised groups within higher education (for example, participant costs, travel, research assistant, consumables).
+- research projects, particularly those related to the experiences of disadvantaged, under-represented or minoritised groups within higher education

 -

-- Applications that are led by students will not normally be expected to have matched funding, although applications should take into account any existing funds provided by, or available through, the Students' Association.
-In addition, any teaching-related or research-related projects with student leads would normally be expected to show evidence of support by having matched funding from the School.
+- Applications that are led by students will not normally be expected to have matched funding, although should take into account any existing funds provided by, or available through, the Students' Association.
+In addition, any teaching-related or research-related projects with student leads would normally be expected to show evidence of support by having matched funding from the School

 - The EDI Project Fund panel recognises that the payment of a speaker fee may be appropriate in some circumstances.
 Please note that a maximum of £150 will be awarded per speaker, subject to the application making an effective case for this.